larissaissabron/WPG_paleo_oaks/README.md

 #  Oak Paleoecology in the Willamette Valley-Puget Trough-Georgia Basin (WPG) Ecoregion

+## Report

+This project was created as part of a Directed Studies (GEOG590) course at the University of Victoria in Spring 2025.
+The [report is available here](https://drive.google.com/file/d/1NZqTkk7XswvIovnQzmh_X_JPMwS72JwP/view?usp=sharing).

 ## Literature review, data extraction, and filtering

 All .xlsx files are provided because they include associated metadata.